Free solar panel cost estimator

 Payback = installation cost ÷ annual benefit

-Solar calculator FAQ
+Solar panel cost calculator FAQ

 How many solar panels do I need?

 Divide your target system size in watts by the wattage of each panel.
-For example, a 5kW system with 430W panels needs about 12 panels.
+A 5 kW system using 430 W panels needs about 12 panels before roof layout and spacing are considered.